Dov Lipman: Views and opinions

 Lipman advocates basic secular education for all schools in Israel wanting to receive government funding, increased employment opportunities for those among the Orthodox population who want to join the work force and some form of national service, be it military or social, for every citizen.
 He believes his task is to be "a conduit of tolerance and acceptance" between the Haredi and secular world.
+Lipman worked with the secular Lapid in the struggle to fight extremism in the Haredi community.
+Lipman worked with Rabbi Menachem Bombach to establish a network of yeshiva high schools aimed at Haredi boys and girls, providing an educational framework that integrates intensive religious studies with general studies.

-In the wake of Lipman's argument that Haredi boys' schools in Israel should teach math and English, Rabbi Aharon Feldman, the dean of the rabbinical college Lipman attended, called him a "wicked apostate".
+In the wake of Lipman's argument that Haredi boys' schools in Israel should teach math and English, Rabbi Aharon Feldman, dean of Yeshivas Ner Yisroel, called him a "wicked apostate".
 Later, after receiving a letter from Lipman explaining his views, Rabbi Feldman retracted that statement, describing him as an "unintentional sinner".

-In November 2014, rabbinic students who were visiting the Knesset were denied access to the Knesset Synagogue because they are not Orthodox.
+In November 2014, rabbinic students who were visiting the Knesset were denied access to the Knesset Synagogue because they were not Orthodox.
 Lipman found himself serving as an intermediary between the group and the Knesset speaker's office during the ensuing back-and-forth.
 He said, "There’s no doubt we need to work to find a solution to this problem, and I intend to address it with the speaker of the Knesset.
 After all, I’m heavily invested in making sure all Jews feel at home in Israel and certainly in the Knesset.
 Personally, I have absolutely no problem with the same synagogue being used at different times by different groups."
 He also noted that a factor was that many Knesset workers are unfamiliar with non-Orthodox and American practices and would view "an egalitarian service in the synagogue as an affront".